daniellaisabella/TicTacToe/README.md

 This allows performance comparison between algorithms.

-Alpha-Beta should always visit fewer or equal nodes compared to Minimax.
+Alpha-Beta should always visit fewer or equal nodes compared to MinMax.

 ---